biocatiit/website/content/pages/users_howto_saxs_prepare.rst

 ============================

-BioCAT requests that for each beamtime you send us a spreadsheet of your samples and buffers at least a week before the beamtime starts.
+BioCAT requests that for each beamtime you send us a spreadsheet of your samples and buffers at least a week before the beamtime starts or you ship your samples (whichever is earlier).
+Please note that there are two tabs, one for sample and one for buffer.
+You may also find it useful for tracking/planning your experiments.
+If you're not sure what the final concentrations are a week out, send us the spreadsheet with target concentrations, then send us an update once you've finalized the preparation.
 This helps us make sure the appropriate equipment is available for your beamtime, and also lets us recommend any changes that might be needed to sample or buffer volumes/quantities/concentrations ahead of time, ensuring a more successful beamtime.

 *   `Download blank sample spreadsheet <{static}/files/saxs_samples.xlsx>`_
 *   `Download example sample spreadsheet <{static}/files/20210730_Hopkins_saxs_samples_example.xlsx>`_